wi-fighters/side-projects/README.md

     - Clone this repo.
     - Create your own branch (use your name, e.g. `eva`).
     - Create your own directory (e.g. `2019-12-17 <project-name>`).
 Keep your project files in this directory to avoid conflicts.
-    - Copy project-log-template.md into your directory (rename it to `README.md`)
+    - Copy project-log-template.md into your directory (rename it to `README.md`) and fill out everything up to the _estimated time_.
+Don't skip any of the sections.
+Commit this.
+    - Show your log to your buddy.
+If they say it looks good, (or if they're not available), show your teacher.

+    - With all that done, get into the research / code.